jfroom/docker-compose-rails-selenium-example/README.md

 ## Docker & Rails

-`docker-compose.yml`
+`docker-compose.override.yml`
+- This file is automatically used during a standard `docker-compose up`.
-- Has a muliline `services:web:command` that starts the develoment (port 3000) & test (port 3001) servers.
-This could move that into a script file, but I like having a flatter architecture and less files to chase down.
+- Has a muliline `services:web:command` that starts the development (port 3000) & test (port 3001) servers.
+This could move that into a script file, but I like having a flatter architecture, and there's one less file to chase down.
 - Runs dedicated test server which is bound to the test database to debug the test environment, and fewer differences between dev & CI environments.

-`docker-compose.override.yml`
 - Exposes web ports to host machine so you can visit 'http://localhost:3000' for development server, and 'http://localhost:3001' for test server.
-- This file is automatically used during a standard `docker-compose up`.
-- See Travis CI section for why the ports had to be split out into an override file.
+- See Travis CI section for why the command and ports had to be split out into an override file (vs. just putting directly into the `docker-compose.yml` file.

 ## Docker & Selenium